 - 14. Tour the 2000-year-old Pantheon

-It’s a place where you can wander the narrow streets, listen to live performers and generally take in the vibrant yet tranquil atmosphere of this unique part of the city.
+Stroll the streest of the Trastevere neighborhood one of Rome’s most traditional neighborhoods.
+Located to the west and just over the bridge from the city center, it’s a place where you can wander the narrow streets, listen to live performers, and generally take in the vibrant yet tranquil atmosphere of this unique part of the city.

 Often overlooked and unknown to many, Appia Antica Regional Park is an ancient collection of cobblestone streets, monuments and a sprawling nature park, only a 20-minute drive south of the city centre.

-It includes top sights such as the Colosseum, Roman Forum and Palatine Hill, Castel Sant’Angelo, Borghese Gallery and many more galleries, museums and outdoor monument complexes.
+On the first sunday of every month, sights like the Colosseum, Roman Forum and Palatine Hill, Castel Sant’Angelo, Borghese Gallery, and many more galleries, museums, and outdoor monument complexes.

-Contrary to the state-run attractions that are free on the first day, visit the Vatican on the last day in the month for completely free entry before 13:30!
+Visit one of Rome’s most iconic attractions for free!
+Contrary to the state-run attractions that are free in Rome on the first Sunday of every month a visit to the Vatican on the last Sunday of every month is completely free to entrer before 13:30!

 The Vatican is a must-see location that’s home to the Pope and an ancient collection of art, architecture, monuments, and gifts to the Catholic church from the population of the past centuries.